Coping With Epilepsy Austin Biofeedback and EEG Neurofeedback Center

 So, I figured I would just schedule an appointment with the neurologist to talk to him personally and tell him everything that has happened in the last four weeks.
 Well, that wasn't easy.
 He only takes appointments by referrals.
 I had to call my regular doctor (who is on vacation until the day of my scheduled ambulatory) to ask for a referral.
 Of course, I had to leave a message with the on-call doctor who is helping out my doctor while on vacation.
 I got the referral and went to schedule an appointment.

 The earliest the neurologist can see me is 5 days after my scheduled ambulatory.
 I explained the whole insurance thing and the assistant didn't know what I should do.
-I asked if I should wait to have the ambulatory until after I see the neurologist.
+I asked if I should wait to have the ambulatory until after I see the neuro.
 She said to call my regular doctor and see what he says.

 (sigh)